parksu111/skynet/README.md

 ## Preparing the conda environment
 If you have been using functions in *sleepy.py*, you probably already have a conda environment ready for use.
-If you do, you can skip this part and move on to **2.
-Installing PyTorch**.
+If you do, you can skip this part and move on to [**Installing PyTorch**](#installing-pytorch).

 If you don't have a conda environment or want to make a new conda environment just for **Skynet**, you can follow the steps here: